dikortis/LetsTalkETC/Episodes/Episode_9.md

 **Alan McSherry:**
-yeah no problem thanks for
+yes no problem thanks for
-so asking me on I was listening to some of the stuff that you guys have done it you know I really want to say thanks from from from everybody else because it's great it's a great service thanks a lot
+so asking me on I was listening to some of the stuff that you guys have done it you know I really want to say thanks from from from everybody else because it's a great service thanks a lot

 **Carlo Vicari:**
-yeah yeah I appreciate it i mean really it's you know i always say it's a you know it's the developers it's the miners it's the other community members
+yes I appreciate it i mean
+really it's you know i always say it's a you know it's the developers it's the miners it's the other community members